mithulix/Pc-Wizardry/README.md

 2. Click on the product's image or name to access further details, including key features, price, and user reviews.

-3. Use the "Add to Builder" button to add a product to your PC configuration.
-The selected components will be displayed in the PC builder section, along with the total cost and individual component details.
+3. Use the "Add to Wizardry" button to add a product to your PC configuration.
+The selected components will be displayed in the PC Wizardry section, along with the total cost and individual component details.

 4. The website calculates the GPA (Gaming Performance Assessment) of your PC build based on your selected components.
 This metric provides an estimate of your PC's gaming capabilities.